-With California Avocados in season, this month is all about a “dinner en green” theme and I couldn’t think of a better way to celebrate the awesome little green fruit in July than by grilling it!
+With avocados in season, this month is all about a “dinner en green” theme and I couldn’t think of a better way to celebrate the awesome little green fruit in July than by grilling it!

 I’ve seen it done a few times and kept thinking I wanted to try it out but was a little turned off by the idea of eating the avocado warm.

 Grilling avocados though gives it this wonderful smoky taste that remains even if you let it cool down after grilling before stuffing and eating (which is what I did and prefer).

 The stuffing in these grilled avocados is equally noteworthy.

 You can keep it low carb and light and eat it as is or serve it with some tamari garlic grilled green beans and some rice for a more substantial option.